L3RS Foundation

 Implementation Profiles

-Implementation profiles adapt the L3RS-1 specification to specific asset classes and regulatory regimes.
-Each profile defines the subset of normative requirements applicable to a given use case.
+Implementation profiles adapt the L3RS-1 specification to specific deployment environments.
+Each profile defines how normative requirements map to a given ledger architecture.

 Developer Documentation